microsoft/FluidFramework/docs/content/start/telemetry.md

 ## Code example

 With the interface already hooked up to the container's telemetry system, it is easy for users to write a custom telemetry object by implementing the `ITelemetryBaseLogger` interface and defining the `send()` method.
 Below is an example custom telemetry logger, `ConsoleLogger`, that implements the `ITelemetryBaseLogger` interface.
-As the name suggest, the `ConsoleLogger` defined the `send()` method to stringify the entire event object and print it out.
+As the name suggests, the `ConsoleLogger` defined the `send()` method to stringify the entire event object and print it to the browser console.

 ```ts
 import { ITelemetryBaseLogger, ITelemetryBaseEvent } from "@fluidframework/common-definitions";